 A vest is a very tailored look; however, the rest of your suit must be low-key.
 A trendy cut or pattern on the suit can be too busy looking and ruin the vest’s sophistication.

 Your vest should fit your form well; if it is baggy, you will look sloppy.
 It must be long enough to cover your waistband; do not wear a belt with a vest.

 When wearing a vest, leave the bottom button undone.
 It will help the vest sit on your frame and your hips better.
-It will not inch up when you sit down.
+Also, it will not inch up when you sit down.

 A conservative setting requires a conservative tie.
-A solid color is the best and safest choice.
-For some flair, you may want to incorporate some stripes or small patterns but keep the look simple and not flashy.
+A solid color is a best and safest choice.

 Do not draw too much attention to your tie.
 Stick to neutral colors and nothing overly bright.
 The colors of your suit, shirt, and tie are linked to each other and should be chosen wisely.

-If you are wearing a black suit in formal business settings, you will want to keep your tie black.
+If you wear a black suit in formal business settings, you will want to keep your tie black.
 A black suit with a black tie is the epitome of business-formal attire and is appropriate for every office setting.

-Business professional is strict in most areas of clothing, but you will find a wide variety of possibilities for formal shoes.
+Business-professional is strict in most clothing areas, but you will find a wide variety of possibilities for formal shoes.